Stan-Balabushevich/PermissionHandler/README.md

 # PermissionsHandler
-Permission handler class for Android applications
+PermissionsHandler utility class used for handling permissions in an Android application

 The provided class is a PermissionsHandler utility class used for handling permissions in an Android application.
 Its purpose is to simplify the process of requesting and managing runtime permissions required by the app.